 3. Anti-Rust Additives

 Prolonged exposure to moisture can lead to rust and corrosion on both workpieces and machinery.
-Anti-rust additives prevent rust formation, ensuring that machined parts remain free of oxidation and extending the lifespan of the equipment.
+Anti-rust additives prevent rust formation, ensuring that machined parts remain free of rust and corrosion and extending the lifespan of the equipment.

 4. Non-Ferrous Corrosion Inhibitors